Sunday, September 8, 2019

 Consider the words of the Collect, wherein we ask God who is … more ready to hear than we to pray, and art wont to give more than either we desire or deserve; Pour down upon us the abundance of thy mercy; forgiving us those things whereof our conscience is afraid, and giving us those good things which we are not worthy to ask …

-The past has already happened; we cannot change the past.
+As we all know the past has already happened; it is unchangeable.
+It is set in stone.
 The future has not yet happened, but can only be influenced through our actions in the present.
-So that brings us to the present, which is the most important part of time, the only place where we can act directly for Him.
+It is the only place where we can act directly for Him.
 We have to remember the only time in which we can influence our action with the help of the Holy Ghost is within the present.
 We just need to remember the past for our future actions; if there was any bad we did in the past, we just need to not repeat it.
-We can learn from the past and use it as object lessons, but we must not stay there.
-We need to keep moving forward.
-We will never be in tomorrow, and we can never go back to the past, but we are always within the present.
-We must prepare for the future, but not live or even live in dread of there.
+We need to remember the lessons learned there and then move on.
+The key here is that we need to keep moving forward.
+We will never be in tomorrow, and we can never go back to the past, we are always within the present.
+We must prepare for the future, but not live, or even live in dread of, there.
+Dreading and worrying is not productive.
+Let us trust in God and Dread naught.
 So, then let us accept His forgiveness now, not tomorrow, not yesterday, but today.

 God gives us guidance through the Holy Ghost, if we will but accept it.
 He gives us the power to act in the spirit of The Law.
 The Law or actually 613 little laws turned out to be in of itself a death sentence.
 The Jews could not, or would not, comply with the 613 Mosaic Laws, which brought them death.
 The Law brought Death, but the New Testament of Jesus Christ brought to us Life, true everlasting life.